-Students exceeding 20% total absent hours out of their total scheduled hours in a calendar month may lose their VA benefits for unsatisfactory attendance.
-VA students have to mainitain the same student academic progress (SAP).
+Students exceeding 20% total absent hours out of their total scheduled hours in a calendar month will be terminated from their VA benefits for unsatisfactory attendance.
 In order to show that the cause of unsatisfactory attendance has been removed, students must show good attendance (equal or greater than 85% attendance) for one calendar month after being terminated for unsatisfactory attendance.
 After such time, the student may be recertified for VA education benefits.
 Attendance for VA students is tabulated during the first week of each month, for the previous month's attendance.
 If a student has violated the attendance policy stated above, they will be notified immediately in writing.
 The student's attendance record will be retained in the veteran's file for USDVA and SAA audit purposes.